MOMMY MAKEOVER PACKAGE PLASTIC SURGERY

 Is it time for you to consider a Mommy Makeover?

 The Who, What, When, Where, and Why of MOMMY MAKEOVER

 Typical mommy makeover procedures CAN begin about 3-6 months after breastfeeding stops (sometimes it might be longer).
 I want to make sure the plan we make together is based on your body in a steady state.
-In other words, your body weight is stable (and as close to your goal weight as possible), your breasts have returned to their pre-pregnancy size, and you’ve regained your physical strength to get through the post operative regimen we will put you through!
+In other words, your body weight is stable (and as close to your goal weight as possible), your breasts have returned to their pre-pregnancy size, and you’ve regained your physical strength to get through the postoperative regimen we will put you through!
 Most of the time – I’ll let you decide what date(s) are best for you.
-Sometimes – if youre medically not ready and there are things you can do to be a better, safer surgical candidate – I’ll ask you to do them before we consider surgery.
+Sometimes – if you are medically not ready and there are things you can do to be a better, safer surgical candidate – I’ll ask you to do them before we consider surgery.
 Remember – your SAFETY is my NUMBER ONE CONCERN.
 That’s not something I just say – the entire office lives that philosophy.
-We turn down at lot of people who I feel just wont do well at surgery and who dont want to put the work in to be better surgical candidates.
+We turn down a lot of people who I feel just won’t do well at surgery and who don’t want to put the work in to be better surgical candidates.

 The Typical Procedures

 A breast augmentation is a relatively short surgical procedure where a saline or silicone implant is used to enlarge (“augment”) the size of your breast.